unneon/vaxtify/README.md

 Assuming you have not modified the default config yet, you can check that going to [youtube](https://youtube.com), [r/funny](https://www.reddit.com/r/funny), [github.com/pustaczek/icie](https://github.com/pustaczek/icie) or Googling "cat memes" will immediately close the tab, unless it's between 23:30 and 0:00 in local time.

 To use permits, run `vaxtify permit dailymemes` and check that the websites won't be blocked for 15 minutes.
-You can also run `vaxtify permit dailymemes 2min` to only activate it for 2 minutes, or `vaxtify permit dailymemes end` to end it quicker than planned.
+You can also run `vaxtify permit dailymemes end` to end it quicker than planned.

 After changing the configuration, run `systemctl --user restart vaxtify` to restart Vaxtify.
 Be aware this will also reset all cooldowns and start the restart cooldown, as the daemon does not store state between runs yet.